Stele Forest

 The Stele Forest or Beilin Museum is a museum for steles and stone sculptures in Beilin District in Xi'an, Northwest China.
 The museum, which is housed in a former Confucian Temple, has housed a growing collection of Steles since 1087.
 By 1944 it was the principal museum for Shaanxi province.
 Due to the large number of steles, it was officially renamed the Forest of Stone Steles in 1992.
-Altogether, there are 3,000 steles in the museum, which is divided into seven exhibitions halls, which mainly display works of Chinese calligraphy, painting and historical records.
+Altogether, there are 3,000 steles in the museum, which is divided into seven exhibitions halls that display works of Chinese calligraphy, painting and historical records.

 History

 The Stele Forest began with the Kaicheng Shi Jing Steles (开成石经碑) and Shitai Xiao Jing Steles (石台孝经碑), two groups of steles both carved in the Tang dynasty and displayed in the temple to Confucius and the Imperial College in Chang'an, capital of the empire.
 In 904, a rebel army sacked Chang'an, and the steles were evacuated to the inner city.
 In 962, they were returned to the rebuilt temple.
 In the Song dynasty, a special hall with attached facilities was built to house and display the two stele groups.
 It was damaged in the 1556 Shaanxi earthquake during the Ming dynasty.
 In 1936, famous Chinese calligrapher Yu Youren donated his entire collection of more than three hundred rubbings from steles to the Xian Forest of Stele Museum.
 It became a Major Historical and Cultural Site Protected at the National Level in 1961 and thus survived the Cultural Revolution.